Scalingo/documentation/_posts/languages/javascript/meteor/2015-11-17-phantomjs-spiderable-setup.md

 to the application it returns an almost empty page containing one javascript file which takes care to start the app on the client browser.

-When a crawler like **GoogleBot** is looking at your website website it is specifying the following query parameter `_escaped_fragment_=`
+When a crawler like **GoogleBot** is looking at your website it is specifying the following query parameter `_escaped_fragment_=`

 In this case Meteor has been built to use PhantomJS through the 'spiderable' package